Home » How To Show Up For Someone Who Is Grieving

 Suggested Read: I See You: Being There Is Important

 Loss can deplete our energy, especially as a black cloud lingers over our head.
 Even though the nature of loss is serious, laughing together can be cathartic and release stress.
 Don’t be afraid to lighten the mood by making a few jokes, recounting humorous memories, or even pointing out the absurd humor in life.
 Those who have passed would want their loved ones to seek out moments of joy and laughter.

 Don’t try to placate a friend’s grief with meaningless phrases like the following:

 “I know how you feel.”
 No, you don’t.

 “At least he’s not suffering anymore.”
 I still miss him.

 “She got to live a long life.”
 It doesn’t make my sadness any less painful.

 Instead, listen or sit quietly with your loved one.
 Your presence alone is enough.

-Suggested Read: What Not To Say To People Who Are Grieving
+Suggested Read: What To Say To Someone Who Lost A Loved One

 Bring your best self to a friend or loved one’s side.
 Energy is contagious.
 If you show up well rested and in a good mood, there is a better chance that your positive vibes will lift up the people around you.
 Besides, it takes energy, concentration, and focus to be a skilled listener.